medusajs/medusa/docs/content/tutorials/plugins.md

 ## Installation and configuration

-Official Medusa plugins can be found within the mono repo `@medusajs/medusa/packages/` and community plugins can be found by searching NPM for keywords such as `medusa` or `medusa-plugin`.
+Official Medusa plugins can be found within the [mono repo](https://github.com/medusajs/medusa/tree/master/packages) and community plugins can be found by searching NPM for keywords such as `medusa` or `medusa-plugin`.

 Note: For plugins to become a part of the mono repo, we require you to submit a PR request.
 If approved, we will publish it under the Medusa organisation on Github.